Skip to content

 Trojan: Named after the Trojan Horse of antiquity, "trojan" is the descriptor for any file or program that looks legitimate but is in fact malware, causing harm to a computer once activated.

-Zero Trust/Zero Trust Security: Security approach that assumes everyone and everything is a threat actor until proven otherwise.
+Zero Trust/Zero Trust Security: A security approach that assumes everyone and everything is a threat actor until proven otherwise.
 It implements the strictest identity verification protocols.
 The original Zero Trust concept was developed by former Forrester analyst John Kindervag, and is based on the motto “Never trust; always verify.”

 Zero-day attacks: The moment and means by which a network vulnerability previously unknown to the network owner is exploited by hackers.
 Threat actors release malware before a developer has an opportunity to create a patch to fix the vulnerability.

-We’ll be updating our glossary regularly, so stay tuned.
+Did we miss anything?
+Don’t worry, marketing for cybersecurity companies comes with its perks, like always talking to cybersec experts and being exposed to new trends and updates.
+We’ll continue updating our glossary regularly, so stay tuned.
 Feel free to be in touch to talk about how we can partner up to boost your cyber security marketing ROI.

 Or to just say "hi," that's nice too.